Beall Mansion History

 Senator Edmond Beall

-Mr. Beall was a both a politician and a successful businessman.
+Mr. Beall was a both a politician and businessman.

 In 1872 Edmond Beall and his brother, Charles, pooled $75 to co-found Beall Brothers Shovel Company later to become Beall Brothers Manufacturing.
 By 1907 they had built their enterprise into the largest manufacturer of miner's tools, railroad implements and heavy equipment in the United States.
 Mr. Beall was also President of the Home Building and Loan Association of Alton.